DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   structure would be made internal (or removed if all dependencies are cleared) in future releases.

+* net: The Ethernet address and header definitions will change attributes.
+The Ethernet address struct will no longer be marked as packed since the packed attribute is meaningless on a byte array.
+The Ethernet header will be marked as aligned on a 2-byte boundary and will no longer have the packed attribute.
+This allows for efficient access on CPU architectures where unaligned access is expensive.
+These changes should not impact normal usage because drivers naturally align the Ethernet header on receive and all known encapsulations preserve the alignment of the header.

 * ethdev: the legacy filter API, including ``rte_eth_dev_filter_supported()``, ``rte_eth_dev_filter_ctrl()`` as well as filter types MACVLAN, ETHERTYPE, FLEXIBLE, SYN, NTUPLE, TUNNEL, FDIR,